Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 ## Qt 6.2.3

 From the [Qt Installer](https://www.qt.io/download-qt-installer-oss?hsCtaTracking=99d9dd4f-5681-48d2-b096-470725510d34%7C074ddad0-fdef-4e53-8aa8-5e8a876d6ab4), tick the **Archive** box to see earlier Qt versions.
-In Qt 6.2.3, select:
+In `Qt 6.2.3`, select:
 - MSVC 2019 64-bit
 - Sources
 - Qt 5 Compatibility Module

-In Qt 6.2.3 Additional Libraries, select :
+In `Qt 6.2.3 Additional Libraries`, select :
 - Qt WebEngine
 - Qt Positioning
 - Qt WebChannel
 - Qt WebView
 - Qt Debug Information Files (only if you want to use a debugger)

-In Developer and Designer Tools (should be selected by default):
+In `Developer and Designer Tools` (should be selected by default):
 - CMake
 - Ninja